OpenEducationAnalytics/OpenEducationAnalytics/modules/Canvas_Data/docs/Setup.md

 You must include at least the CanvasData_CreateTables notebook for the pipeline to run, and can optionally import CanvasData_CreateEngagementView if required.

 For each notebook that you import:
- - Open Synapse and navigate to the Develop tab
+ - Open Synapse and navigate to the Develop tab.
  - Press the '+' icon in the top left and select import from the drop-down menu.
  - Navigate to Canvas_Data/notebook/ and select the relevant .ipynb file.
  - Once imported, pick your spark pool from the dropdown (tested on Spark v3) and press 'publish' to save changes.